 That whole idea of man being civilized can go away really quick when push comes to shove.
 I know you probably think I sat around reading Guns and Ammo to get ready for this whole cluster . . . uh . . . crisis, but I’ve got some news for you.

 Since I have every intention of being here to the bitter end, I figured out right quick that my biggest survival strategy was learning everything I could about possible disasters, including just how whacked my fellow survivors might be.
 So yeah, I’ve been reading, but not the kind of thing you might think.
+So, zombies aren't the only enemy, what's up with that?

 Let’s talk about two eggheads named Frey and Togler who wrote a paper called, “Interaction of Natural Survival Instincts and Internalized Social Norms – Exploring the Titanic and Lusitania Disasters.”